 An outbreak team is established by the state public health authority.
-The team works with staff from the hospitals and clinics, including those who support their health IT systems, to reach each person and ask them about what and where they had eaten as well as where they purchased groceries before getting sick.
+The team quickly obtains the contact information for impacted patients from the facilities via an authorized application programming interface (API).
+They reach all the patients to ask them what and where they had eaten as well as where they purchased groceries before getting sick.
 The team analyzes the data using geographic information system (GIS) technology and identifies eggs from a local farm stand as a likely source.
 Inspectors visit the farm stand to collect samples.
 Tests confirm that Salmonella is present at the farm stand and in the chicken coop on the property.
 Maria is contacted by the outbreak team and informed of its findings.
-Following advice from state public health department, she takes additional steps to implement stricter food safety measures at home.
+Following advice from the state public health department, she takes additional steps to implement stricter food safety measures at home.

-Topic Key Gaps Key Challenges Key Opportunities Recommended HITAC Activities Immedia ate Opportunities in 2025-26 Optimizing Public Health Data Exchange and Infrastructure There is a need for improved public health data systems and collaboration among federal as well as STLT public health authorities.
+Торіс Key Gaps Key Challenges Key Opportunities Recommended HITAC Activities Immediate e Opportunities in 2025-26 Optimizing Public Health Data Exchange and Infrastructure There is a need for improved public health data systems and collaboration among federal as well as STLT public health authorities.
 Existing networks do not sufficiently support public health use cases and do not address the data quality needs of public health.
 To further advance interoperability between healthcare providers and public health authorities and support public health's unique data quality requirements: Leverage the TEFCA and other networks.
 Leverage STLT public health authorities' experience with data exchange and the data they maintain that is relevant to support patient health.
 Invite the TEFCA Recognized Coordinating Entity (RCE) to provide periodic updates to the HITAC and have a focused discussion on the data quality improvements required to support public health use cases in the TEFCA.
-As relevant, STLTs, public health authorities, or Health Information Exchanges (HIEs) supporting STLTs should be included in the updates.
+When relevant, STLTs, public health authorities, or Health Information Exchanges (HIEs) supporting STLTs should be included in the updates.
 Identify best practices and challenges from STLT public health authorities' experience with onboarding healthcare providers to obtain and report high-quality data in support of public health use cases.
 Review existing STLT public health authorities' data systems to identify those that contain information that could be shared with healthcare providers to support continuity of care and patient health.